Diving in Australia isn’t limited to the Great Barrier Reef – read on to discover some of the best dive spots around the country.

 This shore dive site is just a stone’s throw away from Manly – one of Sydney’s most popular beach suburbs.
 Shelly Beach provides a maze of boulders and sea grass to wind through, and the nearby dive site of Fairy Bower is another popular spot with frequent sightings of eels and rays.
 If you’re lucky, you might even spot the resident octopus or blue groper.
 Go out on your own, or explore the area with Dive Centre Manly.

-This collection of rocky islands is located just off the coast of Coffs Harbour.
+This collection of rocky islands is located off the coast of Coffs Harbour (a short flight or just under a six-hour drive north of Sydney).
 There are plenty of spots to dive around here, but South Solitary Island is the most popular with nine dive sites.
 Some dive options include Manta Arch, where there are often more than 30 grey nurse sharks hanging around, or The Gantry, where you can seek out the wreckage of a collapsed crane that was once used to load supplies on to the island.
 It’s easy to get to the Solitary Islands from the coast by booking a half-day trip with Jetty Dive.

 Lord Howe Island